 |For More Results - View Gallery||Mr Jesse Kenton-Smith

 Many studies have shown that breast reduction has a significant effect on quality of life in patients with large breasts.
 Studies quote satisfaction rates of 95%.
-One of the commonest comments after breast reduction is "I wish I had done this years ago."
+Mr Kenton-Smith has observed that the satisfaction rate in his breast reduction patients is even higher than this!

 The cost of breast reduction, including surgeon's fees, anaesthetic and hospital fees, is approximately $13,500-14,500.

 It is a good idea to check with your insurance company prior to making an appointment to see what you are covered for.
 Many insurance policies cover part of the cost of breast reduction surgery but it is rare for a policy to cover the full cost, although some do.
 Mr Kenton-Smith usually writes a letter to insurance companies to support your claim.
 As we are Affiliated Providers for Southern Cross, your consultation should be covered and often patients receive up to $5,000 towards the operation.